Zeldazackman/Starbecue/README.md

 - will be further improved by allowing player prey to warp with you when warping to another world
 - may have a setting to warp prey into a special "belly" world for that predator player

-### Vore Tenants
-A system to replace the one used by SSVM
-- will make it be compatible with our prey enabling system

 ### Predators

 From Scratch